cabforum/code-signing/docs/CSBR.md

 ## 9.17  Other provisions

-# Appendix A  User agent verification

-The CA SHOULD issue Code Signing and Timestamp Certificates that allow Application Software Suppliers to test their software with Certificates that chain up to each publicly trusted Root Certificate.
-At a minimum, the CA SHOULD issue and make available to Application Software Suppliers upon request Code Signing and Timestamp Certificates that are valid.

-# Appendix B  High risk regions of concern
+# Appendix A  High risk regions of concern

 The geographic locations listed below have more than 5% of the Code Signing Certificates for that location associated with signed Suspect Code when compared to the number of all Code Signing Certificates for that area.
 Applications originating or associated from one of these HRRCs are considered high risk and require additional verification as specified under [Section 4.2.2](#422-approval-or-rejection-of-certificate-applications) of this document: